friedhar/veloxbpe/README.md

 # Performant Tokenizer - 10x faster than tiktoken (hopefully)

-volexbpe is a low latency high throughput Byte-Pair encoding derived tokenizer providng exceptional performance & a streamline interface. it provides out of the box "vocab loaders" for leading models.
+volexbpe is a low latency high throughput Byte-Pair encoding derived tokenizer providng exceptional performance & a streamline interface.

 ## Built-In Supported Encodings
 * o200k_base - used in o3, o1, gpt-4o.